gvvaughan/specl/doc/specl.md

     specl
 %{ endhighlight %}

+### 5.1.
+Running a Subset of Examples

+[running a subset of examples]: #51_running_a_subset_of_examples

+Often, after adding the new examples for a feature, you're left with a block of failing tests that scroll off the screen when the following passing and failing examples are reported, even though you want to work on the first failure first -- because you've sensibly ordered your examples with the fundamental features earlier than the later examples that depend on those earlier ones.
+Use the `--fail-fast` option to stop checking examples as soon as the first failure has been reported.

+{% highlight bash %}
+    specl --fail-fast
+{% endhighlight %}

 Once you have accumulated a large collection of spec-files, you might only need to check a selection of specs relevent to the files you are working on.
 As long as you follow the best practice of putting specs